lostoneway/DSA/0.Big-O/BigONotes.md

 - Different machines will record different times
 - The *same* machine will record different time!
 - For fast algos, speed measure may not be precise enough?

-**This is where Big O comes into play**
-- Big O Notation is also known as the *upper bound of an algorithm* or *worst case* tells us that a certain function will never exceed or take more than a specific time to execute irrespective of the value of the input(n)
+- How do we determine what's best?
+That's what Big O is for.
+Think of it as a "scale" to determine what's best.
+Like a numeric representation.

 - Let's count the # of simple operations the computer has to perform rather than counting seconds.